All Episodes

 I didn't know, I didn't know.

-But if it's good for us, it it should be good for him that ignorance is no excuse for the.
+But if it's good for us, it should be good for him that ignorance is no excuse for.

 Well, that's true.

-You're you're you've got a uh a different way of illustrating the uh the the hypocrisy.
+You've got a different way of illustrating the hypocrisy.

-I mean, it basically nobody gets away with I didn't know, but in his case, we're not talking about breaking the law so much as I didn't know the website wasn't working.
+I mean, basically, nobody gets away with, I didn't know, but in his case, we're not talking about breaking the law so much as, I didn't know the website wasn't working.

-I didn't know that people weren't gonna be able to keep their policies.
+I didn't know that people weren't going to be able to keep their policies.

 I didn't know any of these details when he is also portrayed as the smartest, the most detail-oriented, the most connected, the most compassionate, the most caring.

-Uh these are the kinds of things that that frustrate you and me that make no impression on low information voters.
+These are the kinds of things that frustrate you and me that make no impression on low-information voters.

 Well, I didn't know the website was going to be that bad.

-The guy has, let's face it, because of the first term in the campaign, he's got a lot of goodwill built up with people.
+The guy has, let's face it, because of the first term and the campaign, he's got a lot of goodwill built up with people.

 I mean, the guy was a messiah.

-So the media not making a big deal out of that uh so much.
+So the media not making a big deal out of that so much.

 So it's just a huge disconnect.

-I I have found over the course of the years, folks, and one of one of the one of the really big frustrations associated with this program is the daily realization of how little people in the country actually are aware of, hear about, or care about within the political arena.
+I have found over the course of the years, folks, and one of the really big frustrations associated with this program is the daily realization of how little people in the country actually are aware of, hear about, or care about within the political arena.

-And and there is also most people have this protective view of the presidency.
+And there is also most people have this protective view of the presidency.

-They just anybody who holds the office is always gonna get the benefit of the doubt unless the media spends four years destroying them, like they did Bush.
+They just, anybody who holds the office is always going to get the benefit of the doubt unless the media spends four years destroying them like they did Bush.

 And with Bush not returning fire or any of that.

-Uh Jeff in uh Enan, Ohio, you're next on Open Line Friday.
+Jeff in Enon, Ohio, you're next on Open Line Friday.

 Hi.